We are currently undertaking work in order to produce this publication.

 - renewable electricity generators not connected to the grid - how the electricity they generate is used and the incentives they receive.

-We plan to publish our report early in Spring 2020.
+We plan to publish our report early in Summer 2020.